 - Skills bottleneck and job transitions.
 As noted in the answer to question 1 and expanded upon in question 4, a skills bottleneck will impact not only project delivery but also the prospects for Welsh jobs.
 It is important to note that in the move to a green and net zero economy a number of jobs will need to transition.
-Therefore, there is a real need to plan ahead to make anticipatory investment in skills development and structured transition programmes to not only protect jobs but maximise the economic opportunities for Wales, rather than bringing the majority of the workforce from elsewhere. - 3.
+Therefore, there is a real need to plan ahead to make anticipatory investment in skills development and structured transition programmes to not only protect jobs but maximise the economic opportunities for Wales, rather than bringing the majority of the workforce from elsewhere.
+There should be greater emphasis on encouraging graduates and school leavers to enter the green economy and having an appropriate strategy to facilitate this.
+This should be coupled with an approach to making the most effective use of new jobs, particularly within QUANGOs and Planning Departments, so that there is less focus on having resource available in every Council and that there is a central pool of resource available that each Council in Wales has access to. - 3.
 What actions should the Welsh Government take to support development of Wales-based supply chains in green economy sectors?

 Across the world, it is recognised that there is an enormous need for new supply chain investment to deliver the increased wind, green hydrogen and other clean technology targets set out in recent years.
 There is now a global race to decarbonise, leading to significant increase in demand for renewable energy components.
-This demand poses a real risk of creating pan-national supply chain bottle necks which could affect Welsh projects.
-This issue simultaneously presents a risk and an immense opportunity for domestic supply chain development to meet market demand.
+This demand